wely/DevCamp/HOL/dotnet/02-modern-cloud-apps/README.md

     }
     ```

+1. Becuase we are using Awaitable methods, we need to change the Create method to async and have the method return a Task.
+Change the return type to `async Task<ActionResult>`.
+The code should look like the following:

+    ```csharp
+    public async Task<ActionResult> Create([Bind(Include = "City,Created,Description,FirstName,ImageUri,IsEmergency,LastModified,LastName,OutageType,PhoneNumber,Resolved,State,Street,ZipCode")] IncidentViewModel incident, HttpPostedFileBase imageFile)
+    {
+        ...OMMITED
+    }
+    ```

 1. Save the files and hit F5 to debug.

 1. Add a new incident with a picture and it will get uploaded to Azure storage.

 1. Close the browser and stop debugging.

 1. Open the Azure Storage Explorer, connect it to your storage account and verify that your image and a queue entry were uploaded to Azure storage.

 ---